 GJ: We have just launched a product that has NIST traceable spectral transmission on a slide.
 So it allows digital pathology labs to calibrate the color rendition of the digital images they are taking, and create a standardization tthat can then be used across labs.
 We developed that in consult with two different cancer research agencies and have additional products onthe road map that will help enhance that across applications.

 DL: Especially with pathology, how do you feel like this technology is changing the bottom line for that side of the healthcare industry?
-Do you think photonics are really helping propel the way that health professionals are able to then study disease, whether caused by pathogens or something else?
+Do you think photonics are really helping propel the way that disease is studied?

 GJ: I think it’s crucial because of artificial intelligence applications that are looking to be developed and by having standardization of the image processing and color rendition, that makes comparison much more appropriate for the applications and lab to lab standardization.